 Prepare for a career in commercial truck driving

-This course covers the following topics to prepare you for an entry level position in the transportation industry:
+The course covers the following topics to prepare you as a professional truck driver:

 - Endorsement preparation